-- The strengthen of the some part, for example - adding cement into vertebral body.
+- The strengthening of some part, for example – adding cement into vertebral body.
 (Enhancing)

-- The weakening of a part, for example tight muscles or severing inflammed tendons in the wrist (Weakening)
+- The weakening of a part, for example, tight muscles or severing inflamed tendons in the wrist (Weakening)

 Complicated surgeries will combine two or more of these things.
 All of this seems simple enough.
 So where do we go wrong?
 Our tendency to over simplify the situation.

 One of our most common tool we reach for to understand something is comprehension through analogy.
 We use somewhat similar alternative to explain key concepts.
 Like the human heart is the “engine” for the human body.
 The eyes are like video cameras.
 This helps narrows the gap in our understanding of new complex idea or concept.
 Unfortunately, analogies can sometime mislead us.